SAP-archive/cloud-sample-spaceflight-hana/README.md

 # Space Travel Sample for TechEd 2018

-The repository is no longer maintained.
-Please use <https://github.com/SAP/cloud-sample-spaceflight-hana> instead.

 ## Data Model

 This repository references the data model found in the SAP Git repository [cloud-sample-spaceflight](https://github.com/SAP/cloud-sample-spaceflight).